Christopher H. Browne Distinguished Professor in the School of Arts & Sciences

 Professor of German and Comparative Literature

 Liliane Weissberg is Christopher H. Browne Distinguished Professor in Arts and Sciences and Professor of German and Comparative Literature.
 She is also a member of the Jewish Studies Program, the Art History Graduate Group, the English Graduate Group, the Program in Visual Studies, the Program in Gender, Sexuality, and Women's Studies, the Graduate Group in Religious Studies, the Ph.D. in Architecture, and the minor in Psychoanalytic Studies.
 Weissberg's interests focus on late eighteenth-century to early twentieth-century German literature and philosophy.
 Much of her work deals with German-Jewish Studies, but she has also written on the German Enlightenment, European and American Romanticism, German realism, and visual studies.
 Weissberg has taught as a visiting professor at universities in the United States, Germany, Austria, and Switzerland, and has held appointments as the Ernst Cassirer Professor in Philosophy at the University of Hamburg, the Kurt Brühl Professor in Jewish Studies at the University of Graz, and the Franz Rosenzweig Professor at the University of Kassel.
-Weissberg is the recipient of numerous awards, including the American ACLS, Fulbright, and Guggenheim Fellowships, the German Alexander von Humboldt Prize for her life's work, and the Berlin Prize, American Academy in Berlin.
+Weissberg is the recipient of numerous awards, including the American ACLS, Fulbright, and Guggenheim Fellowships, the German Alexander von Humboldt Prize for her life's work, and the Berlin Prize, American Academy in Berlin, and a Senior Fellowship from the IFK in Vienna.
+She holds an honorary degree from the University of Graz.

 Among her book publications are a critical edition of Hannah Arendt's Rahel Varnhagen: The Life of a Jewess (1997), Cultural Memory and the Construction of Identity (with Dan Ben-Amos, 1999), Romancing the Shadow: Poe and Race (with J. Gerald Kennedy, 2001), Hannah Arendt, Charlie Chaplin und die verborgene jüdische Tradition (2009), Affinität wider Willen?
 Hannah Arendt, Theodor W. Adorno und die Frankfurter Schule (2011), Über Haschisch und Kabbalah: Gershom Scholem, Siegfried Unseld und das Werk von Walter Benjamin (2012), and Writing with Photography (with Karen Beckman, 2013), (with Andreas Kilcher), Nachträglich, grundlegend: Der Kommentar als Denkform in der jüdischen Moderne von Hermann Cohen bis Jacques Derrida (with Andreas Kilcher, 2018), Münzen, Hände, Noten, Finger: Berliner Hofjuden und die Erfindung einer deutschen Musikkultur (2018), Benjamin Veitel Ephraim: Kaufmann, Schriftsteller, Geheimagent.
 Schriften (2021), and Psychoanalysis, Fatherhood, and the Modern Family (2021).
 Weissberg has also curated and co-curated art exhibitions, and contributed to various exhibition catalogues.
 She curated the exhibition Juden.
 Geld.
 Eine Vorstellung (2013) at the Jewish Museum in Frankfurt, and is the editor of its accompanying catalogue, and is a member of the scholarly board of the German Historical Museum Berlin.